A Characterisation of Open Bisimilarity using an Intuitionistic Modal Logic: Abstract

 \section{Abstract}

-Open bisimilarity is the original notion of bisimilarity to be introduced for the $\pi$-calculus that is a congruence.
-In open bisimilarity, free names in processes are treated as variables that may be instantiated lazily; in contrast to early and late bisimilarity where free names are constants.
-We build on the established line of work, due to Milner, Parrow, and Walker, on classical modal logics characterising early and late bisimilarity for the $\pi$-calculus.
-The important insight is, to characterise open bisimilarity, we move to the setting of intuitionistic modal logics.
-The intuitionistic modal logic introduced, called $\mathcal{OM}$, is such that modalities are closed under (respectful) substitutions, inducing a property known as \textit{intuitionistic hereditary}.
-Intuitionistic hereditary reflects the lazy instantiation of names in open bisimilarity.
-The soundness proof for open bisimilarity with respect to the modal logic is mechanised in Abella.
-The constructive content of the completeness proof provides an algorithm for generating distinguishing formulae, where such formulae are useful as a certificate explaining why two processes are not open bisimilar.
-We draw attention to the fact that open bisimilarity is not the only notion of bisimilarity that is a congruence: for name-passing calculi there is a classical/intuitionistic spectrum of bisimilarities.
+Open bisimilarity is defined for open process terms in which free variables may appear.
+The insight is, in order to characterise open bisimilarity, we move to the setting of intuitionistic modal logics.
+The intuitionistic modal logic introduced, called $\mathcal{OM}$, is such that modalities are closed under substitutions, which induces a property known as \textit{intuitionistic hereditary}.
+Intuitionistic hereditary reflects in logic the lazy instantiation of free variables performed when checking open bisimilarity.
+The soundness proof for open bisimilarity with respect to our intuitionistic modal logic is mechanised in Abella.
+The constructive content of the completeness proof provides an algorithm for generating distinguishing formulae, which we have implemented.
+We draw attention to the fact that there is a spectrum of bisimilarity congruences that can be characterised by intuitionistic modal logics.